indie/mastodon/ApacheConfigDocs/localhost_setup.md

 Configure your SSH on GitHub.
 This tutorial assumes you have already configured SSH keys with your GitHub account.
 Then start your own branch so you can track your own changes.
-This guide has been tested and works on Ubuntu 18.10 and Linux Mint 19.2, but your system may be different.
+This guide has been tested and works on Ubuntu 18.10 and Linux Mint 19.2 and Linux Mint 20, though it can work on any GNU/Linux system.

     git clone git@github.com:indie/mastodon.git
     cd mastodon && git checkout ecosteader_3.3
     git pull
     git checkout branch your_branch_name

-Install prerequisites
+Install prerequisites for server and international indigenous languages support

-    sudo apt install autoconf bison build-essential zlib1g-dev libncurses5-dev libffi-dev libgdbm5 libgdbm-dev
+    sudo apt install autoconf bison build-essential zlib1g-dev libncurses5-dev libffi-dev libgdbm5 libgdbm-dev sudo apt install git libwebsockets-dev pkg-config  libprotobuf-dev libprotobuf-c-dev protobuf-compiler

 Configure your Ruby on Rails development environment to let `rbenv` manage your ruby builds; upstream